skip to content

 History Highlights

 Weber State history majors have a wide range of elective courses to choose from and numerous scholarships to help you earn your degree.
-The history department is also home to the “Journal of World History,” which provides our interns with the opportunity to prepare historical research on cross-cultural or transnational scale for publication.
+Our courses cover how politics, warfare, theology, literature, environment and family life have changed over time.

 Beyond the Classroom